 Days, weeks, or months down the road, someone is going to have a question about an invoice that will necessitate you walking over to your filing cabinet with cold beads of sweat forming on your forehead.
 You’re not scared of what you will find –you’re now scared of what you won’t find.
 AP automation helps solve this problem and works for you.
 Invoices are processed electronically and stored in a secure, cloud-based environment so you can enjoy nearly 24/7 access from nearly anytime, anywhere.
 With real-time visibility, improved accuracy, and fraud detection you will have greater control over every invoice and payment your company makes.

 How do you stop a werewolf?
 Silver bullets, of course.
 How does one deal with a vampire?
 Exposure to sunlight or a stake through the heart will do the trick.
 But, how do you slay the beast of inefficiency?
 You don’t need an ancient amulet or a sacred spell, only the power of AP and payment automation!

 In an automated system, the AP department’s eInvoicing software receives an electronic version of the vendor’s invoice, either with or without a separate electronic purchase order.
 The system pulls information from the invoice and uses it to auto-populate electronic documents, checking it against multiple sources.
 Automated routing and approval workflow capabilities eliminate the long paper trail of manual-based invoice approval processes, shortening approval periods and getting invoices paid much faster than leveraging simple manual tactics.

 The system flags exceptions and routes them to an AP associate, who determines whether to call the supplier or research the issue further.
-As for reporting and analysis, AP professionals can login to the system to study reports that are available to them depending on their login credentials.
+As for reporting and analysis, AP professionals can log in to the system to study reports available to them depending on their log in credentials.
 AP specialists can access reports on transactions handled, while managers can see the performance of the team, and the C-suite can view daily, weekly, or periodic metrics such as DSO and cash flow.